arnold-c/FMDData/docs/src/cleaning-process.md

 # Data Cleaning Process

 This document outlines the data cleaning process for the FMDData project.
-The process is orchestrated by the `scripts/icar-cleaning.jl` script, which uses two distinct cleaning pipelines to handle variations in the source data formats.
+The process is orchestrated by the `scripts/icar-cleaning.jl` script, which uses a unified cleaning pipeline to handle variations in the source data formats.

-### Cleaning Pipelines
+### Cleaning Pipeline

-The `scripts/icar-cleaning.jl` script segregates files into two main cleaning workflows:
+The `scripts/icar-cleaning.jl` script uses a single, flexible cleaning workflow:

-1.  **`all_cleaning_steps`**: The standard pipeline for NADCP and post-2019 reports.
-2.  **`all_2019_cleaning_steps`**: A specialized pipeline for the 2019 annual report data, which has a different structure.
+1.  **`all_cleaning_steps`**: A comprehensive pipeline that handles all data formats, including NADCP reports, post-2019 reports, and the 2019 annual report data with its different structure.

 ---

 ### Main Workflow: `all_cleaning_steps`

 This function, defined in `src/icar-cleaning/wrapper-functions.jl`, is a multi-stage process for loading, validating, calculating, and saving the data.
+The function includes flexible parameters to handle different data formats, including the ability to skip totals processing for datasets that don't contain totals rows (such as 2019 data).

 **Step 1: Setup and Logging**